Reducing and preventing Tobacco Use

 Tobacco Control Funding

 Comprehensive, well-funded tobacco control programs help prevent youth from starting to use tobacco products and support and promote cessation among current tobacco users.
 ACS CAN recommends that states dedicate a portion of tobacco tax and other tobacco-related revenue for tobacco control.
-However Connecticut is falling short, providing ZERO funding in the current state budget.
+While Connecticut has made a significant step to fund $12 million for tobacco control efforts, we still fall short of what is needed and, in fact, are at risk of future funding cuts.

 - The CDC recommends that Connecticut spend $32 million annually on tobacco prevention programs.